 Students have full access to our Medical Simulation Center where opportunities are provided to increase surgical skills.
 New laparoscopic trainers offer students the ability to practice a variety of skills, such as suturing, dissection and pattern cutting, and allow the students to improve their visual, tactile and coordination skills.
 These training procedures range from the basics, such as drawing blood to more sophisticated procedures, such as endovascular surgery and trauma care.
 Sim Man, a full-sized patient simulator, offers training using pre-programmed scenarios, instructor-created scenarios, and on the fly training.
 Simulation equipment and models include: adult and newborn human patient models, endovascular simulator, procedural models, and laproscopic surgery trainers and instruments.

 Since the number of students on the surgery rotation is small, students have the opportunity to receive individualized attention from the staff.
 Faculty members are passionate about the field of surgery, well known throughout the country for their expertise, and dedicated to teaching.
-Opportunities to continue to receive the benefit of the faculty teaching skills are available through the surgical residency program, which is lead by Mitchell H. Goldman, MD, Professor and Chairman.
+Opportunities to continue to receive the benefit of the faculty teaching skills are available through the surgical residency program.
 Surgical Education at the University of Tennessee Graduate School of Medicine, Knoxville is designed to exceed the special requirements for residency training in general surgery and produce surgeons with sound clinical and technical skills.
 Our residency is a five-year program that is fully accredited by the ACGME.
 We offer four categorical positions per year and preliminary positions.
 The program graduates have been highly successful in securing post-graduate fellowships, clinical practice positions, and pursuing careers in academic surgery.

 SUR2-3010/F JI ANY - CLERKSHIP IN ADVANCED GENERAL SURGERY - KNOX